LogUmi/cpp/README.md

 This project is the original version that was evaluated at 42 and will remain in this state once completed.

 ---

 ## 👤 Credits
-Projects developed by **Loïc Gérard** – student at [École 42 Perpignan](https://42perpignan.fr).
+Project developed by **Loïc Gérard** – 📧 Contact: lgerard@studend.42perpignan.fr - [École 42 Perpignan](https://42perpignan.fr).

 ---

 ## 📜 License
 This project is licensed under the MIT License.
-You are free to use, modify, and distribute it.
-See the [LICENSE](./LICENSE) file for details.
+You are free to use, modify, and distribute it - see the [LICENSE](./LICENSE) file for details.

 > ⚠️ **Note for students**
 > If you are a student at 42 (or elsewhere), it is strongly recommended **not to copy/paste** this code.